Searching ...

 graduating learners ready to receive there diploma

-Again, South Carolina comes up short in higher education, in 45th place.
+Again, South Carolina comes up short in higher education, in 43rd place.
 The largest university in the state is the University of South Carolina, with Clemson University, Trident Technical College, and Greenville Technical College not far behind.

-Real Estate Taxes
+Virginia vs South Carolina Real Estate Taxes

 real estate taxes

-In both states, property taxes will vary slightly depending on your municipality.
+In both states, property taxes will vary depending on your municipality.
 Properties are regularly assessed at market values depending on the state and county’s reappraisal schedule, and the amount of tax owners are required to pay is based on this appraisal.

 In South Carolina, property owners are taxed at 6% market value unless they apply for a primary home resident rate with their county, which brings it to 4%.
+County and town property tax rates can vary but average around 0.57%.
+South Carolina’s average effective property tax rate of 0.57% ranked it sixth in the nation.

 Taxes for Retirees